uu60/parsec/README.md

 ### 2.3 Import this package in your project
 1. Copy all the header files under `/include` to your own project.
-2. Take macOS as an example, after compilation, `libsecure_2pc_package.a` will be generated under `/build`.
+2. Take macOS as an example, after compilation, `libparsec.a` will be generated under `/build`.
 Import this lib file to your own project.

 ### 2.4 Execute
 Take OpenMPI based as an example: